mdelambilly/geneweb-docker/README.md

 * create container manager project, use the docker/geneweb/geneweb-run directory, use the existing compose file
 * customize arguments in the compose file in container manager and build the project
 * visit the newly created geneweb daemon at http:// $\color{green}{\<ip\ of\ your\ NAS\>}$ :2317
-* create a reversy proxy rules if needed
+* create a reversy proxy rule if needed

 ## geneweb-compil